crypto-chests/chests/README.md

 It's about trying to open the wallet before someone else does.

-If a wallet gets emptied, I will post here and on X the solution, that way you will be able to decide for yourself if the clues where enough or not.
+If a wallet gets emptied, I will post here and on X the solution, that way you will be able to decide for yourself if the clues were enough to guess it.

+## Can they be brute forced?
+What do the password look like.

+I can tell you that no password will be less than 12 characters.

+They may contain uppercase or lowercase characters, commas, dashes, underscores, words in foreign languages, a period at the end etc.

+Depending on the case, some clues will explain those characteristics.

 ## That's fun.
 How can I tip?